 - DDD Staff Support: Logistics; Subject Matter Experts (SMEs) for each subject area; Project Lead Manager to oversee progress and liaison with Senior Executives

-- PAS/ISSA Agency Executives: participate in steering committee - and check in with representatives to stay knowledgeable about recommendations, requests for input, and final decision made
+- ISC/ISSA Agency Executives: participate in steering committee - and check in with representatives to stay knowledgeable about recommendations, requests for input, and final decision made

-- PAS/ISSA Agency Program Managers/Supervisors: participate on Teams as SMEs
+- ISC/ISSA Agency Program Managers/Supervisors: participate on Teams as SMEs

-- National Association of State Directors of Developmental Disabilities Services (NASDDDS) Consultants: group facilitation, design of group exercises to accomplish the work; keep track of decisions made and recommendations made
+- National Association of State Directors of Developmental Disabilities Services (NASDDDS) Consultants:facilitation, design group exercises to accomplish the work; track decisions and recommendations made

-- Illinois Council on Developmental Disabilities (DD Council): oversight for the project and consultants
+- Illinois Council on Developmental Disabilities (DD Council): oversight and consultants

 Helpful Team Meeting Documents